petrkohut/es6-custom-errors/README.md

 #ES6 implementation of custom errors in Express app
-This is not a module, it's just a tutorial of how easy in ES6 is to create your own custom error classes.
+Tutorial about how easy is it to create your own custom error classes in ES6.

 ##Usage
 libs/responseErrors.es6